uTensor/utensor-helloworld/docs/blog.md

 Trainable params: 4,874
 Non-trainable params: 0
 ```
 The total number of parameters is around 4,874.
-Because model parameters are typically constants from an inferencing perspective, they are stored in the ROM of your device.
+Because model parameters are typically constants for inferencing's consideration, they are stored in the ROM of your device.

-Activations, on the other hand, vary with every inference cycle; they are placed in RAM.
-A simple way to estimate the RAM usage of your model is by looking at the `Output Shape` column.
-In a sequential model, a layer's output is treated as the input of the next, so they both have to be stored in RAM.
-We assume the memory manager or the offline-memory optimiser will re-use the memory for other layers, so we only have to look at one layer at a time.
+Activations, on the other hand, may change through every inference cycle; thus, they are placed in RAM.
+For sequential model, a simple metric to estimate the RAM usage is by looking the combined size of the input and output of a layer at a given time.

-In our case, the `MaxPooling2D` layer has an input of `12 * 12 * 8` and an output of `(6 * 6 * 8) == 228`.
-So, our estimate is `12 * 12 * 8 + 6 * 6 * 8 = 1440` as the minimum RAM required to run the model itself.
-Depend on the efficiency of the memory planning algorithm used, the actual RAM usage is often higher than the estimate.

 #### Training
 The training will run-through 15 epoch                                                                                                                    s.
 You should see output similar to this: